 There are two generally simultaneous actions a landlord must take: (1) legally and properly evict the tenants and (2) legally remove the building from the rental market.

 Courts have ruled that the tenant's eviction notice period can not expire before the building is considered "withdrawn" from the rental market.
 A building is "withdrawn" 120 days after the landlord files a "Notice of Intent To Withdraw Units."
 During the 120 day period, the withdrawal remains an "intent" and the landlord retains the option of changing his/her mind.
 In 120 days, the intent becomes a fact and the buildings is "Ellised" or "withdrawn" with the Ellis restrictions then filed at the County Recorder.
+Note that if the tenant is disabled or over the age of sixty two, the one hundred twenty day notice period is enlarged to a year.

 The process is as follows: